Get all the latest data for Stellenbosch

 What property types will appreciate the most in Stellenbosch in 2026?

-As of January 2026, well-located apartments and sectional title units are expected to appreciate the most in Stellenbosch, particularly one-bedroom and two-bedroom units within walking distance of the university or town center.
+As of 2026, apartments are expected to appreciate the most in Stellenbosch, especially 1-bedroom and 2-bedroom units near the university and the town center.

 How will interest rates affect property prices in Stellenbosch in 2026?